 Wondering if you have asbestos is a common worry if your structure was built in 1985 and prior, before the ban of asbestos use in common building materials.
 How to know if you have asbestos is a simple phone call and appointment set up with either your local environmental health service company or a local demolition company.

 Finding asbestos in large quantities on the demolition site means a full asbestos removal is required.
 Although it’s possible to work in this environment with the proper PPE (Personal protective equipment), it’s less than ideal and can still leave many dangers to the public with the material being exposed out into the environment.
 Removing as much of the asbestos as possible should be and will be done.
+Putting oneself in dangerous situations that can be easily avoidable is never done by a demolition company.
+Professionals will always make sure to work in the safest conditions possible.

 Regardless of your suspicion of asbestos in the area, a safety inspection and permits are required before a demolition company can do the job.
 When the inspection takes place, any safety and/or health risks are found and then dealt with.
 A professional demolition company will always make sure to acquire safety permits beforehand to do the job properly.